zesty-io/graphql-zesty/README.md

 # usage

-Data is from remote files on zesty.io, so it can run stand along
+Data is from hardcoded remote files from a zesty.io content instance, so it runs stand alone

 `./node server.js`